harta55/EnTAP/docs/source/basic_usage.rst

     EnTAP --config -d /test_data/swiss_prot_test.fasta --out-dir /test_data

-This should finish very shortly without any errors and you should find a uniprot_sprot_test.dmnd file within the |test_dir| directory.
+This should finish very shortly without any errors and you should find a swiss_prot_test.dmnd file within the |test_dir| directory.

 Next up is verifying the main execution stage!
 Once again, first ensure that the configuration file has all of the correct paths.
 We are going to check an execution with and without frame selection.
 If you are not going to use frame selection, you may skip this test!